Help Dogs

 Time Commitment

 Typically varies from 1 to 4 hours a day depending on the situation.
-Foster terms generally last between 2 and 10 weeks.
-A minimum commitment of 6 months is required.
+Foster terms generally last between 2 and 10 weeks, and we ask for an overall, combined commitment of 6 months to fostering.

 Roles and Responsibilities